Microsoft/MCW-Azure-Blockchain/Whiteboard design session/Whiteboard design session student guide - Azure Blockchain.md

 2. Easy audit transparency is an important feature, as Northwind Traders needs to coordinate with Customs and other political organizations with ease

 3. The system needs to have immutability of data built as a core feature, to prevent fraud, intentional or otherwise, by partners and third-parties.
-This will ease audits for regulatory and insurance needs
+This will ease audits for regulatory and insurance needs.

 4. The Blockchain implementation needs to be secure and fully under the control of Northwind Traders; while simultaneously integrating with partners and third-parties when managing the supply chain